avinal/avinal.github.io/blog/content/posts/blogs/best-terminal-command-rm--rf-world.md

 - gh
 - zsh
 - oh-my-zsh
+- cli
+- stow
 title: "Echoes from the Shell: The Tools That Talk Back"
 ---

 I started programming on a Windows machine about 6 years ago.
 I had just joined college and had little clue about what tools to use and where to start.
 Slowly